Carne Asada Quesadilla (San Diego-Style)

 Carne Asada Quesadilla

-San Diego-style Carne Asada Quesadilla stuffed with juicy carne asada meat, melted cheese and topped with 4 ingredient guacamole and Pico de Gallo.
+San Diego-style Carne Asada Quesadilla stuffed with juicy carne asada marinade meat, melted cheese and topped with 4 ingredient guacamole and Pico de Gallo.
 This is exactly how they make quesadilla recipes at San Diego taco shops (taquerias).

 Prep Time: 25 minutes